Scaling Test-Time Compute to Achieve IOI Gold Medal with Open-Weight Models: Introduction

 In our experiments, we evaluated and analyzed some of the best open-weight models publicly available including \texttt{DeepSeek-R1-0528} and \texttt{Qwen3-235B-A22B}, and we show that \texttt{gpt-oss-120b} is significantly superior on IOI problems, providing better scalability in terms of the number of generations.
 Furthermore, we demonstrate that \gencluster improves scores with increased compute and larger generation budgets which is an indicator of scalability of our proposed test-time compute approach.

-In summary, our contributions are as follows: \begin{enumerate} \item We propose \gencluster, a scalable test-time compute approach to improve the competitive programming performance of LLMs by generating many solutions in parallel and then using behavioral clustering and tournaments to select the best candidates. \item We demonstrate, for the first time, that \textbf{gold-level performance} at IOI 2025 can be achieved using only \textbf{open-weight models} combined with a transparent and reproducible \textbf{test-time compute} strategy. \item We show that scaling \gencluster consistently improves scores, providing a promising path to surpass gold-level performance.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose \gencluster, a scalable test-time compute approach to improve the competitive programming performance of LLMs by generating many solutions in parallel and then using behavioral clustering and tournaments to select the best candidates. \item We demonstrate, for the first time, that \textbf{gold-level performance} at IOI 2025 can be achieved using only \textbf{open-weight models} combined with a transparent and reproducible \textbf{test-time compute} strategy.
+We plan to release our code publicly. \footnote{\url{https://github.com/NVIDIA-NeMo/Skills/tree/main/recipes}}

+\item We show that scaling \gencluster consistently improves scores, providing a promising path to surpass gold-level performance.

 \end{enumerate}